RocketChat/Rocket.Chat/.changeset/tidy-cows-destroy.md

 "@rocket.chat/meteor": patch
 ---

-fix: Business hour timezone gets changed upon server restart and move timezone field to CE
+feat: Community users will now be able to customize their Business hour timezone